...

 Surgery

-Recent studies demonstrate that, for patients with early stage disease, surgery affords the best long term cancer control as compared to any other available treatment option.
-With the development of newer, more advanced surgical instrumentation, patients are able to undergo prostate surgery and achieve excellent cancer control while optimizing their recovery and preservation of function.
+Recent studies demonstrate that, for patients with early-stage disease, surgery affords the best long-term cancer control as compared to any other available treatment option.
+With the development of newer, more advanced surgical instrumentation, patients can undergo prostate surgery and achieve excellent cancer control while optimizing their recovery and preservation of function.

 Surgery (called Radical Retropubic Prostatectomy) is considered the gold standard and most common treatment for prostate cancer.
 The surgeon removes the prostate while sparing muscles and nerve fibers surrounding the prostate gland that control erectile function and urination.